AbdelrhmanHamouda/intensive-brew/docs/test-config.md

 5. This field maps to the `--host` locust switch and appears in `masterCommandSeed` of the _LocustTest custom resource_.
 6. This field maps to the `configMap`  section of the _LocustTest custom resource_.
 7. This field maps to the `workerReplicas`  section of the _LocustTest custom resource_.
+8. This field maps to the `image`  section of the _LocustTest custom resource_.